 Use your file to shape your nails, making sure to file in only one direction so you don't cause the nail to split or peel.
 Use this handy visual guide to choose your shape.
 (Tip: the almond shape is the most finger-slimming, while round is the least likely to break.)

-Massage a small drop of The Everything Oil into each cuticle and let the oil absorb for a minute or two.
+Massage a small drop of Balancing Oil into each cuticle and let the oil absorb for a minute or two.
 Wrap your pointer finger in a tissue or paper towel and gently push each cuticle down.

 Thoroughly remove all oil from your nails with nail polish remover.
 (This step is non-negotiable if you want a long-lasting mani.)